edgeof8/tIRC/README.md

 ### Remote Control / Scripting

-PyRC can be controlled from a second terminal or a script by sending commands to a running instance.
+tIRC can be controlled from a second terminal or a script by sending commands to a running instance.

 - `/raw <command>`: The primary way to send any IRC line.
 - `--send-raw "<command>"`: A command-line flag to send a single command and then exit.
 This is ideal for scripting.